 CELLULAR HEALTH

-A recent study by the European Heart Journal discovered endurance training improves cellular health.
-Endurance training and cardio are both aerobic exercises that use oxygen as the primary energy source.
+A recent study published in the European Heart Journal shows that endurance training significantly improves cellular health.
+Both endurance exercises and cardio—like running, biking, and rowing—are aerobic activities that use oxygen as their primary energy source.
+These exercises increase fitness levels through horizontal acceleration, where gravitational forces remain constant.

 gravity. exercise. nasa. research. trampoline